-Enter your name, date of birth, Social Security number, contact information, and challenge questions and answers.
+Enter your name, date of birth, Social Security number, contact information, and challenge

 Confirm your cell phone number using the secure code, which will be texted to the number you provided.
 Confirm your e-mail address using the secure code, which will be sent to the e-mail address you entered when you created your FSA ID.